Testimony before the European Parliament Committee on the Internal Market and Consumer Protection (IMCO).

 The Italian debate on the pension system predominantly focuses on short-term aspects, neglecting relevant longer-term fundamentals.
 Based on long-term economic and demographic projections, this blog post calls for more awareness about the balance of risks that lie ahead.

-At this event, we will assess the prospects for funded pension schemes as a component of balanced retirement savings, and how the regulatory framework could become more supportive within the EU’s nascent capital markets union
+At this event, we assessed the prospects for funded pension schemes as a component of balanced retirement savings, and how the regulatory framework could become more supportive within the EU’s nascent capital markets union.

 Why is it so hard to reach the Europe 2020 ‘poverty’ target?
 What does the poverty indicator actually measure?
 Why was the Lisbon strategy goal of tackling poverty a failure?
 Zsolt Darvas analyse the data to show how the Europe 2020 strategy’s poverty indicator essentially measures income inequality, not poverty.

 The aggressive political interventions needed to effectively counteract climate change will make the rich richer and the poor poorer, if social concerns are not given greater prominence in policy debates.

 The Commission’s proposed revision of the Posted Workers Directive has been approved by the European Parliament’s Employment Committee, which welcomes the arrival of “equal pay for equal work”.
 But the revision will have little impact, and was largely unnecessary.
 Instead we should focus on the fight against bogus self-employment, social security fraud and undeclared work.

 After President Macron’s recent tour of Central and Eastern European countries, EU posted workers are getting a lot of attention.
 However, a major reform of the system is already underway and we should not confuse posted workers with long-term labour migrants.
 Posted workers are a small part of the labour force, and their labour market impact is likely to be minor.